sirredbeard/WinMinix/README.md

     * Type setup at the shell
     * Follow the prompts, you can usually accept all defaults unless you have made specific customizations
     * Back at shell, type shutdown -h now, and close window when it indicates it is safe to do so.
-* Run WinMINIX.bat to boot freshly installed MINIX
+* Run WinMINIX.bat to boot freshly installed MINIX.

 **Post-installation:**
-* Consult [post installation documentation](https://wiki.minix3.org/doku.php?id=usersguide:postinstallation) for MINIX, including installing binary packages using [pkgin](https://wiki.minix3.org/doku.php?id=usersguide:installingbinarypackages) or from source using NetBSD's [pkgsrc](https://wiki.minix3.org/doku.php?id=usersguide:installingsourcepackages) repo..
+* Consult [post installation documentation](https://wiki.minix3.org/doku.php?id=usersguide:postinstallation) for MINIX, including installing binary packages using [pkgin](https://wiki.minix3.org/doku.php?id=usersguide:installingbinarypackages) or from source using NetBSD's [pkgsrc](https://wiki.minix3.org/doku.php?id=usersguide:installingsourcepackages) repo.

 **Hacking this project:**
 * See the "Examples" folder:
    * Use WinMinix-X11.bat with settings optimized for X11, but note it creates an additional window.
-   * Use WinMinix-sshd.bat to launch a headless MINIX instance ssh pass-through via localhost:2200.
-Note: sshd must be properly configured on MINIX first.
-See [sshd documentation](https://wiki.minix3.org/doku.php?id=usersguide:settingupssh).
+   * Use WinMinix-sshd.bat to launch a headless MINIX instance ssh pass-through via localhost:2200. sshd MUST be properly configured on MINIX first.
+See [sshd documentation](https://wiki.minix3.org/doku.php?id=usersguide:settingupssh) for how to do so.
-   * Remember to copy your edited .bat file out up Examples up to the base WinMinix folder.
+   * Remember to copy your edited .bat file out up Examples up to your base WinMinix folder.
 * Optimize QEMU for your particular hardware by tweaking command-line settings in WinMINIX.bat.
 * Fork this project and replace MINIX with another obscure operating system.
     1. Fork this project.